How Much Internet Speed Do I Need in Canada? 50, 100, 500 Mbps or 1 Gbp

 Most Canadian homes do not need the fastest internet plan available.
-The right speed depends on how many people are online, whether you work from home, how many TVs stream at once, whether anyone games, and whether your plan has enough upload speed.
+The right speed depends on how many people are online, what they do at the same time, and whether your plan has enough upload speed as well as download speed.

 Quick answer

-50 Mbps download / 10 Mbps upload is the basic Canadian broadband target and may be enough for one light user.
+50 Mbps download / 10 Mbps upload is the basic Canadian broadband target and may work for one light user.

-100 Mbps is a better minimum for most singles, couples, renters, and smaller households.
+100 Mbps is a good starting point for many singles, couples, renters, and smaller households.

-1 Gbps is useful for heavy households, fast large downloads, many users, or fibre plans with strong upload speed, but it is often overkill for basic streaming and browsing.
+1 Gbps can be worth it for large households, frequent big downloads, or fibre plans with strong upload speed where available.
+It is often more than you need for basic browsing and streaming.

 How much internet speed do you need?